Freddie Bradley: San Diego Chargers

 Freddie Bradley, now 26 years old, had only played a complete season once in the previous five seasons leading up the 1996 NFL draft, which made him somewhat of an unknown quantity.
 Despite playing in obscurity at Sonoma State, he caught the attention of the San Diego Chargers' general manager Bobby Beathard, who selected him in the seventh round (231st pick) of the draft.
-Bradley became the second player drafted from Sonoma State, following Pro Football Hall of Fame member Larry Allen, who was drafted in 1994.
+Bradley became the second player drafted from Sonoma State, following Pro Football Hall of Fame member Larry Allen, who was selected in 1994.
 Bradley and Allen were teammates at Sonoma State during the 1993 season.

 Bradley was second on the Chargers in preseason rushing yards with 134 yards on 37 carries, and led the Chargers' running backs in yards per carry (3.6).
 He impressed Head Coach Bobby Ross and running backs coach Sylvester Croom with his quickness, explosiveness and strength.
 Bradley made the team near the end of training camp as the fourth running back behind Leonard Russell, Aaron Hayden, and Terrell Fletcher.
 During his one season with the Chargers, Bradley rushed 32 times for 109 yards for a team that missed the playoffs with an 8–8 record.
 Bradley's lone career start came in the final game of the season.
 He rushed for 60 yards and caught 1 pass for 20 yards, helping the Chargers avoid a losing season by defeating the Denver Broncos 16–10.